dime-scheduler/introduction/README.md

 | Dutch    | nl   |
 | German   | de   |

+Because a query string is used, the URL can be bookmarked.
+For example: `https://slides.dimescheduler.com?lng=nl` will set the language to Dutch by default.

 By default, English is used.
 No query string needs to be passed to use the default language.

 ## Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The usual commands have been kept.
-In this directory, you can run:
+In this directory, you can run the following commands:

 ### `yarn start`